abw/badger-database-js/manual/connecting.md

 ## Connection Parameter Aliases

-I don't know about you, but whenever I'm writing the code to connect to a database there's a good chance I'll get one of the parameter names wrong.
-Is it `user` or `username`?
-`pass` or `password`? `host` or `hostname`? `file` or `filename`?
+Whenever I'm writing the code to connect to a database there's a good chance I'll get at least one of the parameter names wrong.
+Is it `user` or `username`? `pass` or `password`? `host` or `hostname`? `file` or `filename`?
+I can never remember.

-Of course you could google it, but there's no need.
-You can specify any of the "incorrect" parameters and we'll automatically fix them for you.
+To save you from having to google it you can specify any of the "incorrect" parameters and they will be automatically corrected.

 For example, if you specify `file` instead of `filename` for a Sqlite database, we'll silently correct it.